Glovo/gradle-versioning-plugin/plugin/README.md

-This is the module hosting the Gradle plugin code
+This module hosts the Gradle plugin code.